Sales Strategy

 "Thanks for taking the time today, [Name].
 Before we dive in, I want to make sure we use your time well.

-• Demonstrates preparation
+• Shows preparation

 • Sets clear expectations

-• Gives them control
+• Gives the prospect control

-• Establishes collaborative tone
+• Establishes a collaborative tone from the start

-Situation Assessment (10 minutes): Understand Current State
+Situation Assessment (10 minutes): Understand the Current State

 Question TypeExample QuestionsPurpose